slyval/guidelines/SAP Commerce/Commerce Conventions.md

 	> Example: customb2baccelratoraddon

 - When overriding a standard extension, the prefix ***custom***  or **\<project name>** must precede the name of the standard extension.
-	> Example: When overriding the extension sapintegrationservices, the name can be customsapintegrationservices or customintegrationservices
+	> Example: When overriding the extension sapintegrationservices, the name can be customintegrationservices or testprojectintegrationservices

-- Names are important.
-The name must convey intent.
+-All extension names must convey intent.
 Therefore,
 	- An extension for services must contain the suffix ***services***
 	- An extension for facades must contain the suffix ***facades***
-	- An extension for data access objects must contain the suffix ***daos*** if applicable
+	- An extension for data access objects must contain the suffix ***daos***
 	> Examples: sapordermanagementservices, commercefacades

 #### Generation